openstack/nova/doc/source/user/filter-scheduler.rst

   It considers the build failure counter and can negatively weigh hosts with recent failures.
 This avoids taking computes fully out of rotation.
-  Starting with the Stein release, if per-aggregate value with the key `build_failure_weight_multiplier` is found, this value would be chosen as the build failure weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.build_failure_weight_multiplier` is found, this value would be chosen as the build failure weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.build_failure_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.